somathias/cbmos/readme.md

 ## Code structure

+The *master* branch has the currently stable version of the code.

 The main solver is found in cbmos_serial.py.
 Check it's __main__ function for an example on how to use it.
 All other file names aim to be self-explanatory.

 Files starting with *test_* are for testing the code in the correspoding python file using pytest (see below).